security-force-monitor/research-handbook/source/source-publication-specific.rst

 Description
 ~~~~~~~~~~~

-Full name of the publication
+Full name of the publisher or publication of the source.

 Attribute type
 ~~~~~~~~~~~~~~